ryu-qqq/AuthHub/docs/coding_convention/02-domain-layer/vo/vo-archunit.md

 **위반 시**:
 ```
-Class com.ryuqq.authhub.domain.order.vo.OrderId does not have a public static method named 'forNew'
+Class com.ryuqq.domain.order.vo.OrderId does not have a public static method named 'forNew'
 ```

 ---